Choosing to have one partner makes you that small minority. In today’s society, sleeping with only one partner for whole life is overrated and boring.

 And how will you deal with boredom?

-One sexual partner for life sounds exceptionally boring to some, but not to you.
+One partner for life sounds exceptionally boring to some, but not to you.

 If your partner is your perfect match, you will never be bored.

-What’s more important: sex with random strangers in college or a deep, meaningful relationship for the whole life?
+What’s more important: sleeping with random strangers in college or a deep, meaningful relationship for the whole life?

 It doesn’t mean that you can’t have both, but if you don’t want to do the first option just so you won’t feel that you are “missing out on something,” there is no need to do it.